apache/ignite-3/modules/system-view-api/README.md

 ## Basic concepts

 * Component that want to expose system views must implement `SystemViewProvider` interface.
 * All system views must be registered during node startup.
+The `IgniteImpl` constructor is currently used as a starting point to do this.
 * All system views are reside in `SYSTEM` schema.
 * From SQL perspective, a system view is a virtual immutable table.
 * System views don't support transactions.
 That is, regardless of whether a transaction has started or not, each query